stuartlynne/fitness_hrv/docs/README-Readiness.md

 The more negative Da for an activity, the less durability for that particular workout type and duration.

-*Da* will be calculated starting at thirty minutes and displayed in the HRM stat plot.
+*Da* will be calculated starting at thirty minutes and will be displayed in the HRM stat plot.

 ### Typical values for durability